 In light of the Jian Ghomeshi fiasco, trends such as #IBelieveLucy and #BeenRapedNeverReported are showing up, in support and solidarity of women.
 These hashtags are wonderful for raising awareness and allowing women the space to disclose, as did #WhyILeft and #WhyIStayed before them (pertaining to abusive relationships and domestic violence).
-It is my personal belief that these trends are helpful, and are great ways to expose issues with patriarchy head-on.
+These trends are helpful, and are great ways to expose issues with patriarchy head-on.
 All the same, I have tried to put myself in a dude’s shoes, and picture what it’s like to scroll through my newsfeed, seeing that Ghomeshi now has 9 women coming forward with information.
 I’ve tried to feel the cringe as I see the #BeenRapedNeverReported trend happening, and have some things I’d like to tell you, guys:

 - Believing these women does not make you against Ghomeshi, it means you believe these women.
 We do not need to have “People who like Q, and hence Jian, forever and ever, xo” in one corner and “Feminists and supporters of these women, who think they’re telling the truth,” in another.
 A third, more inclusive option exists, which involves remembering that Jian, the self-deprecating, charming radio host and C-List celeb is separate from Jian, real person, who is accused of punching women without letting his teddy bear watch.
 They are separate entities, and need to be recognized as such.
 So, you can like what you heard from Ghomeshi, radio personality host, and still believe these women.